 No ingredient substitutions have been tested for this recipe.
 All of the spices and flavorings (vanilla extract, pumpkin spice, cinnamon and salt) are optional but recommended for optimal flavor.

 For best results, I recommend using Otto's cassava flour.
-This Paleo baking flour is grain free, nut free and works well in yeast free recipes.
+This Paleo baking flour is grain free, nut free and works well in yeast-free recipes.
 If you haven't tried baking with it yet, then what are you waiting for?!
 All that being said, if you want to sub for the cassava flour, your best bet is to use a gluten free blend.

 Although this Paleo pumpkin loaf doesn't contain any added sugar, a tablespoon or two of honey, maple syrup or coconut sugar would be acceptable additions.
 Also, if you're feeling a pumpkin chocolate chip loaf, then feel free to add a handful (or two) of your favorite chocolate chips to the batter.
 My kids definitely approved of this extra add-in 😉

-How to Make Pumpkin Banana Bread
+How to Make Paleo Pumpkin Banana Bread

-Here's the breakdown:
+Here's the step-by-step instructions:

 First, preheat your oven to 350 degrees F. Line an 8" x 4" loaf pan with parchment paper and set aside.

-Pour the batter into a lined baking pan, add any desired toppings (I added chopped pumpkin seeds and extra cinnamon).
+Pour the batter into the lined baking pan, add any desired toppings (I added chopped pumpkin seeds and extra cinnamon).

 Remove the loaf from the oven, cool 5 minutes in the pan, then transfer to a wire cooling rack and cool to room temperature.